A Sense of Place

 figure demonstrating a research process founded in place through manager's experience that subsequently guides an applied research pathway.

-*for further context on “relationality” see Tynan 2021 in the References section at the bottom of the page.
+*for context on “relationality” (a multigenerational, multi-species, multiscalar, and nonlinear view of existence as relational), see Tynan 2021 and Tynan and Bishop 2022 in the References section at the bottom of the page.

 Maunakea from Hilo Bay with layer of cloud in the middle showing the peak popping through the cloud layer at sunset.

-From mauka to makai (mountain summit to the sea) Hawaiʻi Island features diverse climates that drive an equally rare diversity of ecosystems.
+From mauka to makai (mountain summit to the sea) Hawaiʻi Island features diverse climates.
+Such climatic complexity and the archipelago’s isolation drive a uniquely diverse assemblage of ecosystems, species, and endemism across a relatively small area (e.g., barren new lava fields to lush wet forests and alpine tundra).
 It is, therefore, host to many complex shifts resulting from climate change.
-Yet after centuries of socio-ecological change, this island has remained resilient due to human adaptation and cultural innovation.
+Yet after centuries of socio-ecological change, the island has remained resilient due to human adaptation and cultural innovation.
 This makes Hawaiʻi Island a revealing place to build upon our understanding of contemporary climate shifts while strengthening long standing adaptive capacities to change.

 Fishpond with lava rock in forefront and coastal forest in background.

-Honuʻapo, Kaʻū.
-Loko iʻa (traditional Hawaiian fishponds) have been essentiall for Hawaiian cultural perpetuation and community sustenance for centuries.
-To adapt to climate change, loko iʻa managers seek to understand future changes in ground water flow, nutrient delivery, and salinity.
+Honuʻapo, Hawaiʻi Island.
+Loko iʻa (traditional Hawaiian fishponds) have been essential for Hawaiian cultural perpetuation and community sustenance for centuries.
+To adapt to climate change, loko iʻa stewards seek to understand current and future changes in ground water flow, wave runup, storm intensity, nutrient delivery, and salinity.
 Photo credit: Ryan McClymont, USGS

 Mirroring the ecological diversity, human communities on this rural island are highly place-based, experiencing a wide range of ecosystems and climates, embodying distinct histories of Native Hawaiian and immigrant cultures and home to a diversity of landowners and political arenas (McMillen et al. 2017).
 Prior to contemporary resource management systems, Native Hawaiians maintained an abundance of biological and cultural resources through the Moku System, which required a deep understanding of the structure and function of the land and seascapes.
 The Moku System created a mosaic of socio-ecological systems by dividing the islands vertically to address resource management needs and horizontally to manage human population dynamics (Winter et al. 2018).
 This socio-ecological assemblage (human and “more-than-human” communities) elevates the island as a representative site for other locations globally that are working to be resilient and adaptive under a changing climate (Abram 1996).